Aa-Aanegola/ash/README.md

 #### ash_general.c
 In case ash is requested to run a command through exec, this function is called.
 Forks a child process to run the desired command.
 Contains support for background processes using '&'.
 Use the command list to list all the current background processes.
 #### ash_history.c
-Contains implementation to read and write from the history file. the history command is run by entering history, or history <num> which displays <num> previous commands.
+Contains implementation to read and write from the history file.
 #### ash_watch.c
-Contains implementation for the nightswatch command, run using nightswatch -n <num> interrupt.
-Newborn functionality is absent (tracking new process creation).
-The function keeps a track of number of keyboard interrupts per CPU.
+Contains implementation for the nightswatch command.
+The function keeps a track of number of keyboard interrupts per CPU or the PID of the most recently created process.
 ### extra
 #### Makefile
 Contains the series of instructions required to compile the code, and create the executable.
 Run the program using the make command.